February 27, 2021

 By Gary Smith

 The Washoe County School Board is advocating mandatory systemic racism training.
-Although the curriculum and the concept have not yet been approved (they were sent back to staff and public for input), there are questions as to the cost in time and money this project would require.
+Although the curriculum and the concept have not yet been approved (they were sent back to staff and the public for input), there are questions as to the cost in time, and money this project would require.

 Indeed, many people question the priorities of a district whose students are scoring well below average on ACT scores, the score needed for college admission.
 Currently, the average test score of a Washoe County School District (WCSD) student is at 18.2 points, almost three points below the needed 21 points for most institutions.

 Nevada ACT scores are the worst in the nation.
-And Washoe County ACT scores, although not the very worst in the state at 18.2 place us tied for last with Mississippi.
+And Washoe County ACT scores, although not the very worst in the state at 18.2 places us tied for last with Mississippi.

 With these dismal statistics on student test scores, why isn’t there a comprehensive plan in place to improve these scores?